frederic-milcent/purge-old-files/README.rst

     positional arguments:
       MIN_AGE               Minimum age of files
-      DIRECTORY             Directory to be scanned (multiple directories can be provided)
+      DIRECTORY             Directory or glob pattern to be scanned (multiple directories can be provided)

     optional arguments:
       -h, --help            show this help message and exit